keivanipchihagh/Intro-to-ML-and-Data-Science/README.md

-# intro_to_machinelearning
+# Intro to Data Science & Machine Learning
-My journey to learn fast-paced Machine Learning (Deep Learning, to be specific) using TensorFlow <br />
+My journey to learn fast-paced Machine Learning using TensorFlow APIs and Data Science from a variaty of sources. <br />